Securing your .eco domain

 In summary

-Your .eco domain name is very valuable asset for your organization.
-So, when it comes to keeping your online presence secure, don’t neglect taking steps to also consider the security of your domain name.
+Your .eco domain name is a very valuable asset for your organization.
+When it comes to keeping your online presence secure, don’t neglect taking steps to secure your domain name.
 Following the steps above will help protect your .eco domain from attack.

 And as one bonus tip, don’t forget to include the measures that you are taking into your organization’s digital security policy.
 That way, you have a perpetual record of the steps that you are taking to keep everything secure.